-Awarded 1st prize at the 2012 Annual World Championship Hoop Dancing Competition in Phoenix, Arizona, USA, Dallas is World Champion Hoop Dancer for the third year.
-Dallas Arcand is a renowned international performer, and regardless of the size of the event, he always electrifies his audiences.
+Awarded 12th place at the 2016 Annual World Championship Hoop Dancing Competition in Phoenix, Arizona, USA, Dallas Jr Arcand is a renowned performer, and regardless of the size of the event, he always electrifies his audiences.

-Dallas discovered the hoop dance since he was a child.
+Dallas Jr has been performing the hoop dance since he was a child.
 Now, a performer in the 2018 Olympics in Korea, he delights in sharing his culture through this athletic and creative art form.

 Dallas Jr has danced at many Pow Wows in several provinces in Canada and has performed the Hoop Dance for audiences attending exhibitions, conferences, festivals, fashion shows, functions, and theatre productions.
 He is a regular performer at the internationally renowned Calgary Exhibition and Stampede.

 Annual World Championship Hoop Dance Competition

 The chance to clinch the World Champion Hoop Dancer title draws together the very best Aboriginal hoop dancers from throughout the United States and Canada for one spectacular weekend of athleticism, speed and grace.
-And on February, 2012, at the Heard Museum, the world's top hoop dancers showcased their skills in a brilliant presentation of the intertribal hoop dance.
+And in February, 2016, at the Heard Museum, the world's top hoop dancers showcased their skills in a brilliant presentation of the intertribal hoop dance.

 Over the years, the intertribal hoop dance has grown to incorporate creative designs, difficult manipulations of the hoops and intricate footwork.
 Each dancer presents a unique variation of the intertribal hoop dance, weaving in aspects of his or her distinct traditions and cultures.
 Individual routines are presented using as few as four to as many as 50 hoops, which are shaped to create a variety of designs including animals, butterflies and globes.